wlads/wlads.github.com/source/_posts/2011-10-30-upgrade-rails-version-how-to-update-minor-rails-version.markdown

 comments: true
 categories: [rails, version, update, upgrade]
 ---
-This post shows how simple is to update one minor version from *Rails 3.1.0* to *Rails 3.1.1*, of course to update major versions like 2.X to 3.X you have a lot of trouble and tutorials available, also to upgrade from Rails 3.0.X to Rails 3.1.X you have a new feature called Asset Pipeline.
+This post shows how simple is to update one minor version from *Rails 3.1.0* to *Rails 3.1.1*, of course to update major versions like 2.X to 3.X you have a lot of trouble and tutorials available, also to upgrade from Rails 3.0.X to Rails 3.1.X you have a new feature called Asset Pipeline... teste

 This is the Gemfile spec for rails 3.1.0
 ``` ruby